Looking to add a little fun to your holiday party? It’s time to make this no sew Dollar Tree Grinch gnome!

 - Max from the Grinch Gnome – I have a confession: I love Max just as much as I love the Grinch.
 They’re a packaged set and this easy gnome version of Max from the Grinch Movie is oh, so cute!

-- DIY Grinch Wreath – We can’t wait to put this wreath out!
-It’s easy, fun and super Grinch-y.
+- DIY Grinch Wreath – This wreath is easy, fun, and super Grinch-y.
 It’s honestly as much fun to make as it is to display.

 - Grinch Mason Jar – Do you want to make an easy Grinch gift but don’t know how to package it?
 A mason jar is always the answer.